spencertipping/caterwaul/src/caterwaul.md

 These define caterwaul's compiler internals and are bootstrapped.
 That is, the current Javascript and regexp parsers are used to build the next ones.

-    - pinclude sdoc::waul::parser.waul
-    - pinclude sdoc::waul::parser.regexp
+    - pinclude sdoc::waul::grammar.waul
-    - pinclude sdoc::waul::compiler.parser
+    - pinclude sdoc::waul::grammar.regexp
     - pinclude sdoc::waul::compiler.javascript
-    - pinclude sdoc::waul::grammar.regexp
-    - pinclude sdoc::waul::grammar.waul

 # Language implementation